Paul Hewitt

 Defeating attempt to exclude charities by way of rectification

 In Pead v Prostate Cancer UK & Others, reported at [2023] WTLR 1089, the deceased's stepson tried to exclude three cancer charities from sharing in the residuary estate, arguing that his stepfather had intended the residue to go solely to family members.
-We represented the charities in successfully defending their entitlement to residue.
+Paul and Rosalind Russell represented the charities in successfully defending their entitlement to residue.
 (The dispute then mutated into a widely-reported argument over costs, which didn't involve the charities, between the drafting solicitor and the stepson.)
 Click here to read the original judgment.

 Obtaining costs against obstructive co-administrator